Leadership

 Julie first heard about Allies at an annual concert hosted by Always One Ministries.
 Answering the call to volunteer, she signed up to be a mentor.
 While waiting to be matched with her mentee, Julie pitched the idea of starting a podcast for the organization.
 As founder of The Business Podcast Editor, she partners with businesses interested in spreading their mission through podcasting.
 Today, Julie is a mentor coach, mentor, and podcast editor for Allies and continues to grow through God’s obedience.

-Casey McLeod, Mentor Coach
+Julie Snider, Mentor Coach

-Madison LeRoy, Mentor Coach
+Mahota Williams, Mentor Coach

 Contractors